 In addition to the attention to how people function and perform, there should also be a focus on the environment in which they must do so.
 The management of the ecosystem of Bricks, Bytes & Behaviour.

-The role of the real estate/facility manager is a supportive one in many organizations.
+The role of the real estate/facility manager is a supportive one in many organisations.
 A role in which often existing assumptions are fulfilled and not in which these assumptions are established.
 In an accommodation project, however, this supporting role is not sufficient.
-The real estate/facility manager must profile himself and be able to discuss organizational goals from operational to strategic level and translate these into learn/work environment consequences.
+The real estate/facility manager must profile himself and be able to discuss organisational goals from operational to strategic level and translate these into learn/work environment consequences.

 We are in economically exceptional times.
 Stable environments can change in the blink of an eye.
-Creating organizations that move accordingly is vital to remain relevant.
+Creating organisations that move accordingly is vital to remain relevant.
 That said, uncertain times and situations like these require far-reaching decisions.
-Don’t maximize parts of systems or sub-systems while ignoring the whole, whether this is easily measured or not and, especially in the short time, changes for the good of the whole may sometimes seem to be counter to the interests of a part of the system.
+Don’t maximize parts of systems or subsystems while ignoring the whole, whether this is easily measured or not and, especially in the short time, changes for the good of the whole may sometimes seem to be counter to the interests of a part of the system.
 It helps to remember that the parts of a system cannot survive without the whole.

 If you put the teams in the lead, the teams and their managers begin jointly bearing the responsibility.
 With a common and clear goal, everyone does their best to help each other move forward.
 They not only push each other to be better, but they also dare to talk openly about things that can be done better.
-Together, as a (interdisciplinary) team and as individuals, they become the best versions of themselves.
+Together, as an (interdisciplinary) team and as individuals, they become the best versions of themselves.

-To make interdisciplinary teams work, means that people from the various disciples are more committed to solving the problem than to being academically correct.
+To make interdisciplinary teams work means that people from the various disciples are more committed to solving the problem than to being academically correct.
 They will have to go into learning mode, to admit ignorance and be willing to be taught, by each other and by the system.

 “Education is not filling a bucket but lighting a fire.”
 (W.B.
 Yeats)

-As an organization, dare to think big, but start small.
+As an organisation, dare to think big, but start small and expand incrementally.
 Without experimentation, innovation is impossible.
 Experiment and gradually find out which form and speed of implementation suit the organisation best.
 Have faith in the process.
 Like anything new, it takes a bit of trial and error before you get it right, but the payoff is worth it.

 Facility Real Estate Management